Grails-Plugin-Consortium/grails-jesque/readme.md

     * Some features have not been ported over yet such as custom Worker and Listener
     * Design was changed to use list based jobTypes instead of Map for simplicity in YAML
 * 1.0.1 - Bug fix for NPE
+* 1.0.6 - Background the starting of the jobs to speed up booting

 License